IMS-Bio2Core-Facility/lta/README.md

 - Mode: the lipidomics mode
 - Sample ID: a unique sample identifier
 - Group: the experimental condition
-- Tissue: the tissue of origin for the sample
+- Compartment: the comartment of origin for the sample

 These rows should be in the first {math}`n` rows of your data file, where n is specified with the option `--n-rows-metadata`.